yusufakcekoce/yusufakcekoce/README.md

 Frontend Developer
 ------------------

 Hello, I'm Yusuf.
 I have been developing myself in the field of Frontend.
-I am a 2nd year student at Atatürk University - Computer Programming (Open Education) and I am graduating in May 2023.
+I am a 2nd year student at Atatürk University - Computer Programming (Open Education) and I am graduating in July 2023.
 I am also a graduate of the Frontend Bootcamp organized by Kodluyoruz.
 I generally used Codewars, Medium, Stackoverflow and documentation to improve myself in this process.
 I also have articles on Medium..

 * 🌍  I'm based in Izmir/Turkey